 Caravan and motorhome compliance can confuse.
 Imports are often not 100% compliant.
 This article shows what is required.
-Total caravan and motorhome compliance is rarely an issue with locally-made product.
+Total caravan and motorhome compliance is rarely an issue with the locally-made product.
 It can be, however, with imported caravans.
 This was particularly so of fifth-wheel caravans.
 There can also be problems with private imports.
-They may legally be used but only by the original buyer.
+Non-fully compliant units may legally be used, but only by the original buyer.
 That buyer often truly (but wrongly) believes them to be 100% compliant.
-They must not be sold, nor even given away, unless brought to 100% compliance.
+They must not be sold, nor even given away unless brought to 100% compliance.

-Note: This information is still mostly current but will change once the new Road Rules come into effect – probably in 2024 – Ed).
+Note: This information is still (late 2020) mostly current but will change once the new Road Rules come into effect – probably in 2024.

 ‘It has been proven many times that declarations of compliance on many imports have been false.
 The Australian Federal Government even warned against this.
 In such cases, severe penalties can apply.

-‘A motor vehicle or a trailer over 4.5 tonne will have a Compliance Plate.
-It is issued by federal Vehicle Safety Standards (VSS).
+‘A motor vehicle or a trailer over 4.5 tonnes will have a Compliance Plate.
+It is issued by the Federal Vehicle Safety Standards (VSS).
 The plate confirms the vehicle conforms with all applicable Design Rules.
-Also that is been inspected and approved by VSS.
+Also, that is been inspected and approved by VSS.
 That organisation will then probably inspect one of the subject vehicles.
 This is to confirm that the evidence accurately matches the vehicle’s description and specifications.

 ‘Self-certification is currently (2020) permitted for caravans and trailers under 4.5 tonne ATM Rating.
 The manufacturer or importer provides a declaration on the VIN/ Trailer/Compliance Plate, that the vehicle complies with the Motor Vehicle Standards Act 1989.